All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 No medication cures BED.
 Ozempic may reduce binge frequency and intensity by addressing biological drivers, but BED involves psychological, behavioral, and emotional components that require therapeutic intervention.
 Think of Ozempic as one potential tool within a broader treatment plan.

-What if Ozempic makes my nausea worse and I cannot eat normally?
+What if Ozempic makes my nausea worse and I can't eat normally?

 Nausea is the most common side effect and can be significant for some patients.
 If nausea prevents you from eating regular meals, tell your provider immediately.
 Dose adjustments, slower escalation, or dietary modifications can often help.
-For someone with BED, it is important that nausea management does not inadvertently reinforce restrictive eating patterns.
+For someone with BED, it's important that nausea management doesn't inadvertently reinforce restrictive eating patterns.

 Ozempic's effects on appetite, food reward, and food-related thinking make it a plausible option for patients struggling with binge eating disorder, particularly those who also have type 2 diabetes.
 The research is still catching up to clinical observation, but the biological rationale is sound.